abhirathod95/travel-blog/src/blog/travel/2018-10-06/amsterdam.md

 ![test](../../../images/Netherlands/Amsterdam_7.jpg)

 You can’t visit Amsterdam for the first time without the classic picture at the I Amsterdam sign.
-If you don’t want too many people in your picture, I would suggest you arrive early, take some photos, and enjoy the rest of the day close by at the Museumplein and Vondelpark.
+If you don’t want too many people in your picture, I would suggest arriving early, taking some photos, and enjoying the rest of the day close by at the **Museumplein and Vondelpark**.

 ####**Van Gogh Museum**

 Vincent Van Gogh is a world-renowned artist now, even though he died thinking his paintings would be forgotten.
-He didn’t get the respect he deserved during his life, and I was really looking forward to the museum showcasing his talent now with the largest collection of Van Gogh’s art.
+He didn’t get the respect he deserved during his life, and I was really looking forward to the museum showcasing his talent with the largest collection of Van Gogh’s art.
 Again, this museum also does a wonderful job at explaining Vincent Van Gogh and his life experiences.

 Price: 18 Euros/Adult or FREE with City Card
 Times: Mon – Thurs, Sun 9 AM – 7 PM; Fri, Sat 9 AM – 9 PM